Azure-Samples/azure-python-labs/4-postgres-citus/README.md

 - [Citus 10 Open Source](https://www.citusdata.com/download/) or;
 - [Hyperscale(Citus) on Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/postgresql/hyperscale-overview)

 **Note:** You can even run Citus on [Docker](https://docs.citusdata.com/en/v10.0/installation/single_node_docker.html).
-But Docker image is intended to be used for development or testing purposes only and for production workloads.
+But please note that the docker image is intended to be used for development or testing purposes only and not for production workloads.

 ## Prerequisites